 User tip: After the tour you can move around the recording rooms at your own interest, like for example Studio 3’s Mirrored Drum Room where Tony Bennett, Amy Winehouse and many top-of-the-game musicians have recorded.

 Recommended for: Literally every single music lover, studio recording geek and art history enthusiast.
+Also, anyone looking for Google Cardboard free experience.

 Available for: Android only.